Unofficial Timeline

 • Bob Parr had been working on a Hi-NRG song that he brought to Knott.
 Knott added some lyrics written to his (then) girlfriend Windy to the song, and it was recorded as “Want Me” at a studio in Dallas, Texas.
 Parr took the track to Michael Holm, a famous German Producer.
 Holm got the track to Vision Records, that released it as a single under the name of Michael Moret with three different mixes of the song.
 The album became an international hit, and even got a positive mention in Billboard magazine.
 A major label wanted to sign Knott, but Knott did not want to be known as a Hi-NRG star.
 So he refused to sign the contract and burned every copy of the single he could find.[2][6]

 • At some point, Knott started a glam punk band called Skinny Elvis with Doidge, Jamie Makarczyk, and Neal Vorndran.
 This was his secular band that played clubs, while L.S.U. would continue to play churches.
 After a few months, Doidge left the band to form Ball and Chain, and the name was changed to Bomb Bay Babies.[8]
+They also went by The Tribe when Brian Doidge was still a part of the band.
+“Dancing in the Kettle” may be a tune that was first played as The Tribe.[68]

 • Bomb Bay Babies started recording some demos as early as 1987.
 They soon were packing out clubs on the Sunset Strip like the Whisky-a-Go-Go, the Anti-Club, and the Coconut Teaszer.[8]